google/zoekt/README.md

 ACKNOWLEDGEMENTS
 ================

-Thanks to Alexander Neubeck for coming up with this idea.
+Thanks to Alexander Neubeck for coming up with this idea, and helping me flesh it out.

 DISCLAIMER